psiberx/cp2077-codeware/README.md

 ## In Progress

-- _Text Input_ – For text search, custom notes, chatbots? :)
+- _Text Input: Keyboard layouts_ – For typing in any language supported by the game
+- _Text Input: Multiline_ – Writing personal notes?
-- _Freeform Widgets_ – For drawing vector icons from scripts
+- _Freeform Widgets_ – Drawing vector icons from scripts
-- _Scroll Pane / Scroll Bar_ – For large content and lists
+- _Scroll Pane / Scroll Bar_ – Large content and lists, virtual scrolling
 - _Menu Style Popup_ – Like in the Hub menu

 ## Usage